Servir-Mekong/hydra-floods/docs/index.md

 # Welcome to the HYDRAFloods Documentation

 The Hydrologic Remote Sensing Analysis for Floods (or HYDRAFloods) is an open source Python application for downloading, processing, and delivering surface water maps derived from remote sensing data.
 The bases behind the tool is to provide sensor agnostic approaches to produce surface water maps.
-Furthermore, there are applications that leverage multiple remote sensing dataset in conjunction to provide daily surface water maps for flood application.
+Furthermore, there are workflows that leverage multiple remote sensing dataset in conjunction to provide daily surface water maps for flood application.
 <!-- Mention something about EE. -->

 The HYDRAFloods application is built using [Google Earth Engine](https://earthengine.google.com/) and [Google Cloud Platform](https://cloud.google.com/) to leverage cloud computing for large-scale computations and handling high data volume outputs.
 The goal of the package is to allow users access to high-quality, cloud-based surface water mapping algorithms with minimal effort.
 To achieve this goal, `hydrafloods` provides a high-level API on top of the [Earth Engine Python API](https://developers.google.com/earth-engine) to reduce code duplication, such as filtering or carrying metadata for image processing, and provide complex surface water algorithms in a simple API.
 Furthermore, the package provides some GCP functionality to read and transfer data to be used within Earth Engine.